corrode/corrode.github.io/content/blog/hardening-rust/index.md

 +++

 We talked about [patterns for defensive programming in Rust](/blog/defensive-programming) before, in which implicit invariants that aren't enforced by the compiler lead to demise and misery.
-But even being careful to prevent these mistakes is not enough to make your code truly robust.
+But being careful isn't enough.
-What's missing is that even valid code can fail at runtime in ways that are hard to predict and control.
+Even valid code can fail at runtime in ways that are hard to predict and control.
-That's the topic of this article.
+That's what we're covering here.

-This article is for you if you:
+This article is for you if you want to
-- need to harden your Rust code for production
+- make your code resilient at runtime
-- want to know how Rust code can fail in unexpected ways and how to recover from that
+- harden your Rust code for production
-- want to make your code resilient at runtime
+- know how Rust code can fail in unexpected ways and how to recover from that

 ## Panic Semantics Are Part of Your API

 Here's a question: what happens when a Rust program panics?

-There is no single correct answer because `panic!` is not a single behavior.
+There is no single correct answer because `panic!` is not a "single behavior."

 ### Unwind vs. Abort

 For starters, there's a difference between unwind and abort.

-[`catch_unwind`](https://doc.rust-lang.org/std/panic/fn.catch_unwind.html) invokes a closure, capturing the cause of an unwinding panic if one occurs.
+[`catch_unwind`](https://doc.rust-lang.org/std/panic/fn.catch_unwind.html) invokes a closure, which captures the cause of an unwinding panic.

 ```rust
 let result = panic::catch_unwind(|| {